jfredeman/4610-Group-Project/README.md

 HAVING SUM(saleAmount) > 40000k
 ORDER BY SUM(saleAmount) DESC;

-Justification: A manager can see which of his employees are creating the most business for the company and assigning raises to any salesperson who has generated over $40,000 in sales, as well as a bonus for the top earner.
+Justification: A manager can see which of his employees are creating the most business for the company and assign raises to any salesperson who has generated over $40,000 in sales, as well as a bonus for the top earner.

 _Result:_